Lawrie McMenemy: Grimsby Town

-He then became manager of Grimsby Town, where he won a Fourth Division championship.
+McMenemy then became manager of Grimsby Town, where he won a Fourth Division championship.
 In July 1973 he left Blundell Park to become assistant manager at Southampton.

 Southampton

-In November 1973, four months after joining the Saints as assistant manager, he was promoted to the role of manager, replacing Ted Bates.
+In November 1973, four months after joining the Saints as assistant manager, McMenemy was promoted to the role of manager, replacing Ted Bates.
 He was unable to keep them in the First Division that season, but the board kept faith in him to lift the club back out of the Second Division.

 In 1976, McMenemy guided Southampton, then in the Second Division, to an FA Cup final victory over Manchester United.
 It was widely predicted before the game that United would easily win (one pundit said the score would go into double figures).
 However Southampton, who were in the Second Division at the time (the current Championship) and had a much older team, put up a stern challenge against United.
-The only goal of the game was scored by Bobby Stokes with just seven minutes to go, and captain Peter Rodrigues received the FA Cup from the Queen.
-They were the second club in four seasons to win the FA Cup from outside the First Division of English football after Sunderland in 1973 and only one more side from outside the top flight (West Ham United in 1980) has won the trophy.
-These are the only instances in the post-Second World War era when the trophy has been won by a team outside the top division.
+The only goal of the game was scored by Bobby Stokes with just seven minutes to go, and captain Peter Rodrigues received the FA Cup trophy from the Queen.
+They were the second club from outside the First Division of English football in four seasons to win the FA Cup after Sunderland in 1973 and only one more side from outside the top flight (West Ham United in 1980) has won the trophy.
+These, as of 2025, are the only three instances in the post-Second World War era when the trophy has been won by a team outside the top division.

-In 1978, the Saints won promotion to the First Division and in 1979 reached the League Cup Final where they lost 3–2 to Nottingham Forest.
+In 1978, the Saints won promotion to the First Division and in 1979 reached the League Cup final where they lost 3–2 to Nottingham Forest.

 McMenemy was linked with the vacant Manchester United manager's job at the end of the 1980–81 season, but he ruled himself out of the running and the job went to Ron Atkinson instead.

-McMenemy had signed veteran World Cup winner Alan Ball to aid his side, later adding serving England captain Kevin Keegan when he returned from Germany in 1980.
+McMenemy had signed 1966 World Cup winner Alan Ball to aid his side, later adding serving England captain Kevin Keegan when he returned from Germany in 1980.
 Southampton emerged as title challengers in the 1981–82 season, regularly topping the table, before they finished seventh and the title went to Liverpool.
 Keegan was sold to Newcastle United that summer, but McMenemy made another big name signing when he captured England goalkeeper Peter Shilton.
 In 1984, he guided the club to second place in the First Division – their highest ever finish.

 Sunderland

-He left Southampton on 1 June 1985, but returned to football five days later when he was named manager of Sunderland, who had just been relegated to the Second Division.
+McMenemy left Southampton on 1 June 1985, but returned to football five days later when he was named manager of Sunderland, who had just been relegated to the Second Division.
 At the time he was the highest-paid manager in English football, but his time on Wearside was not a success and he quit in March 1987 – just weeks before Sunderland fell into the Third Division for the first time in their history.